zepedaj/soleil/docs/source/content/intro.rst

 Soleil includes the ``solex`` script that, together with ``xerializable``-enabled configurations that load ``serializable`` callables, can be used to execute configuration files without the need for any extra glue code.
 Internally, ``solex`` employs a single |SolConfArg| argument that supports overriding nodes or their values directly from the CLI -- see the |SolConfArg| documentation for syntax.

+.. todo:: Add an example illustrating the above.

 The ``solex`` script takes a ``--print`` argument that can be used to examine the contents of the configuration file without executing the configuration (configuration execution is carried out by the post-processor).
 See the ``solex`` help message for usage:

 .. todo:: Any way to use the command (without ``subprocess.check_output``) directly below, while keeping the actual command output?